crios1/minions/README.md

 - Debug one runtime
 - Operate one system

+Need more throughput?
+Start with `docs/guides/scale-out-strategies.md`.
+If you later outgrow the single-process model, see `docs/guides/migrating-to-microservices.md`.

 ## Installation

 The package name is reserved on PyPI, but the project is **not** ready for general use.